ccdaisy/Spiral-Knights-Model-Converter/README.md

  - Project revamp that allows directly importing .DAT files and saving as .OBJ + Textures

 *PLAUSIBLE*
  - Custom format export + Python import script to Blender that not only stores model and texture, but ANIMATION.
-(File format: *.XMDL)¹
+(File format: *.XMDL)

 *PLANNED BUT NOT GOING TO BE IMPLEMENTED*
  - Compact and user friendly model + animation editor in the program
  - Export VALVE .MDL files for usage in Source Film-Maker

-¹ - I've been looking into the .DAT files like crazy for the past day.
-They *MIGHT* be .FBX files with a byte offset, and if they are I won't have to use .XMDL